Mosul question: Kingdom of Iraq

-The Mosul Vilayet was not just contested by external powers, Britain and Turkey.
-Faysal ibn Husayn, the Hashemite ruler who had become the king of the newly-created state of Iraq by the British in 1921, also wanted to claim the Mosul Vilayet as his.
-In part Faisal wanted the Mosul Vilayet because due to its Sunni majority, it would bring a counterweight to the Shia majority of the Iraqi population.
-The British liked and respected Faysal because of all of the assistance that he had given to them, and they also felt that they could trust him to do what they wanted.
+The Mosul vilayet was not just contested by external powers, Britain and Turkey.
+Faisal ibn Hussein, the Hashemite ruler who had become the king of the newly created state of Iraq by the British in 1921, also wanted to claim the Mosul vilayet as his.
+In part Faisal wanted the Mosul vilayet because due to its Sunni majority, it would bring a counterweight to the Shia majority of the Iraqi population.
+The British liked and respected Faisal because of all of the assistance that he had given to them, and they also felt that they could trust him to do what they wanted.
 In that belief, Britain was both right and wrong.
-Faysal was a brilliant diplomat who balanced what the British wanted and the true needs of his people into a very complex system.
-However, one of the things that he wanted most was the unification of and a strong status for Iraq, which he did not believe to be possible without the control of the Mosul Vilayet.
+Faisal was a brilliant diplomat who balanced what the British wanted and the true needs of his people into a very complex system.
+However, one of the things that he wanted most was the unification of and a strong status for Iraq, which he did not believe to be possible without the control of the Mosul vilayet.
+Sharif Hussein, King of the Hejaz, urged against concessions on Mosul, as he considered it "an integral part of the Arab state of Iraq".

-Prior to the League of Nations decision, Faysal had continually petitioned the British government to give control of Mosul to him so that he could succeed in his aim of unification.
-Finally, after the League of Nations decision, the British agreed to let Faysal control Mosul in return for important resource concessions.
+Prior to the League of Nations decision, Faisal had continually petitioned the British government to give control of Mosul to him so that he could succeed in his aim of unification.
+Finally, after the League of Nations decision, the British agreed to let Faisal control Mosul in return for important resource concessions.
 The British founded the Turkish Petroleum Company, which they later renamed to the Iraq Petroleum Company (IPC).

 Kurds

-Another internal group that wanted control over Mosul was the Kurds.
-They were over half the population and had long fought integration into Iraq because they wanted independence.
+Another internal group that wanted control over Mosul were the Kurds.
+They were over half the population and had long fought against integration into Iraq because they wanted independence.
 Most Kurds did not consider themselves as a part of the new country of Iraq.
 Various Kurdish leaders rallied Kurdish groups that already had their own weapons and had been helped by different imperial powers on occasions that it suited their needs.
-Furthermore, many Kurds felt betrayed by promises that the British had made in earlier times but not kept.
-Faysal wanted to integrate them because most were Sunnis, and he felt that he needed them to balance out the Shi'ite population.
-Britain used both the Kurdish firepower and Faysal's desire for a united Iraq to keep a stranglehold over him, and Iran under Khomeini later used the Kurds and their firepower to keep the unrest in Iraq.
+Furthermore, many Kurds felt betrayed by promises that the British had made in earlier times but not kept such as the establishment of an independent nation known as Kurdistan for the Kurds.
+The King of Iraq Faisal wanted to integrate the Kurds because most of them were Sunni Muslim, and he felt that he needed them to balance out the Shi'ite population.
+Britain used both the Kurdish firepower and Faisal's desire for a united Iraq to keep a stranglehold over him, and Iran under Reza Shah later used the Kurds and their firepower to keep the unrest in Iraq.
 The Kurds did not want to be integrated into Iraq but supported the continuance of the British mandate in the area.